Indios de Mayagüez (basketball): Champions

 During the 2012 season, Mayagüez would begin the season with only 9 players signed.
 The Puerto Rican press had put them as the worst team in the BSN League.
 With no major stars in the team, Eddie Casiano, who won the Mexican League Championship earlier in the year with Halcones Rojos Veracruz, would be optimistic about these team's players.
 Their first meeting of the season was against the defending back-to-back BSN champions, the Arecibo Captains.
-Everyone predicted a blowout win for Arecibo, but Mayagüez shocked the champions and ruined their opening game celebrations with an 80-70 win.
+Everyone predicted a blowout win for Arecibo, but Mayagüez shocked the champions and ruined their opening game celebrations with an 80–70 win.

 The Indios started the season 2-0, before falling to the Bayamón Cowboys on March, 6 (90-83).
 After blowing an 11-point lead going into the fourth quarter with Guaynabo on March 9, 2012 for a 95–94 loss, Mayagüez won three straight to put their record at 5–2.
 Another loss to Bayamón on March 17, 2012 dropped them to 5–3.
 The Indios then went on an 8-game winning streak, the longest for any team that season to obtained the first position on the standing with a 13–3 mark.
 Their rivals and fellow neighbors the San Germán Athletics beat Mayagüez on April 7, 2012 87–79 stopping the Indios' 8-game winning streak.

 Another three-game winning streak put the Indios' record at 16-4.
-Another showdown against San Germán on April 16, 2012 marked the worst loss of the season for the Indios de Mayagüez, a 107-75 loss at the Palacio de Recreación y Deportes Coliseum of Mayagüez, dropping their record to 16-5.
+Another showdown against San Germán on April 16, 2012 marked the worst loss of the season for the Indios de Mayagüez, a 107–75 loss at the Palacio de Recreación y Deportes Coliseum of Mayagüez, dropping their record to 16-5.
 After a loss to Guayama on April 19, 2012, Mayagüez won three straight games.

 On June 8, 2012, they defeated Arecibo 72–61 in Game 5 of the Finals to win their first BSN Championship in team history.

+Since then the team has been one of the lesser teams in the league.
+A failed attempt a Jose Juan Barea being their coach in 2017 placed the team into a downward spiral even forcing a recession in 2018.
+They returned in 2019 and had a middling season even if they had the MVP Brian Conklin in their roster.
+After that they kept having losing seasons until 2025 where they actually became a number one seed and won their first series since 2025, it coincidentally being the Capitanes de Arecibo whom they beat, then losing in 6 versus the Leones de Ponce.
+The following season began with an unexpected sale to former Piratas de Quebradillas owner Dion New.
+They had a disappointing 13-21 season where relocation rumors began surfacing.
+On September 18 the insider Mr. Krossover published that their owner had filled for relocation to Isabela later being confirmed by the league itself.
+For now the team still exists, but with an 8-4 vote the team could disappear and become the Gallitos de Isabela.